davidbelesp/NotEnoughUpdatesFakepixel/README.md

     </a>
 </div>

+## Fakepixel adaptation

+This NEU version was modified to be compatible with Fakepixel server.
+The mod is work in progress, for more information dm **@dbsp** in Discord

-NotEnoughUpdates (NEU) is a feature rich 1.8.9 Minecraft forge mod for Hypixel Skyblock.
+NotEnoughUpdates (NEU) is a feature rich 1.8.9 Minecraft forge mod for Fakepixel Skyblock.

 ## Getting Started